-As Spain votes, it finds itself at the centre of the two major crises with which the European Union is currently struggling: the euro crisis and the Arab Spring.
+As Spain votes, it finds itself at the centre of the two major crises with which the European Union (EU) is currently struggling: the euro crisis and the Arab Spring.
 Should it fail to resolve the euro crisis, the European project will be politically and economically paralysed for a long time.
-Should Europe fail to support the Arab revolutions, on the other hand, the EU will be faced a series of drifting countries in its Southern rim.
+Should Europe fail to support the Arab revolutions, on the other hand, the EU will be faced with a series of drifting countries on its southern rim.
 Yet the collapse of the eurozone and failure on the Mediterranean are not inevitable.
 Spain could play an important role in solving both crises - if the rest of Europe helps it to do so.

-First, through Rajoy's plan to turn Spain into the "Germany of the South", Spain can help to heal the divisions between northern and southern Europe.
+First, through Mariano Rajoy's plan to turn Spain into the "Germany of the South", Spain can help to heal the divisions between northern and southern Europe.
 This will in turn give Spain credibility to make sure that, as Germany and others take necessary steps towards political union, they do so in a way that is open and fair and benefits the whole of Europe.
 Second, by taking the lead on European foreign policy in the Mediterranean and by associating itself with the Weimar Triangle's defence agenda, Spain can make a contribution to European foreign policy.
 Such a proactive strategy would be good for both the EU and Spain.

 Spain votes on 20 November.
-If the opinion polls are right, the election will bring to an end the socialist government of José-Luis Rodríguez Zapatero that began in 2004 with the decision to withdraw Spanish troops from Iraq following the Atocha bombing and ends with unemployment at 21.5 percent and the abandonment of terrorists activities by ETA.
-Little is publicly known about what Mariano Rajoy, the leader of the conservative Partido Popular (PP) who is likely win a comfortable majority, aims at doing once in government and who will he appoint to the top jobs in government.
+If the opinion polls are right, the election will bring to an end the socialist government of José Luis Rodríguez Zapatero that began in 2004 with the decision to withdraw Spanish troops from Iraq following the Atocha railway bombing and ends with unemployment at 21.5 percent and the abandonment of terrorist activities by the Basque nationalist group ETA.
+Little is publicly known about what Mariano Rajoy, the leader of the conservative Partido Popular (PP) - who is likely to win a comfortable majority - aims to do once in government and who he will appoint to the top jobs in government.
 However, many in Madrid are convinced that his team has prepared a plan to "shock and awe" financial markets and Berlin with a new set of austerity measures, budget cuts and structural reforms, particularly in the labour market.

 The plan is credible for two reasons.
-First, having waited since 2004 to become prime minister, Rajoy will be prepared to do anything to avoid intervention by the troika of the IMF, the ECB and the European Commission that has taken over Greece and Italy to some extent.
-Action is even more urgent because the government has not met its target for reducing the budget deficit by 6 per cent in 2011 and the markets continue to hit Spain's risk premium.
+First, having waited since 2004 to become prime minister, Rajoy will be prepared to do anything to avoid intervention by the troika of the International Monetary Fund, the European Central Bank (ECB) and the European Commission which has taken over Greece and Italy to some extent.
+Action is even more urgent because the government has not met its target for reducing the budget deficit by 6 percent in 2011 and the markets continue to hit Spain's risk premium.
 But, equally important, this strategy has been tried before - with great success.
-Back in 1996, conservative Prime Minister Aznar stopped Romano Prodi's attempt to get Spain and Italy gang up against Germany to stop the clock and get into the euro even if the two countries failed to meet the EMU convergence criteria.
+Back in 1996, conservative prime minister José María Aznar stopped Romano Prodi's attempt to get Spain and Italy to gang up against Germany to stop the clock and get into the euro even if the two countries failed to meet the Economic and Monetary Union (EMU) convergence criteria.
 That move proved very effective: it won Spain not only entry into the euro but a good reputation among its European partners.